Me and Earl and the Dying Girl (film)

-Me and Earl and the Dying Girl is a 2015 American comedy-drama film directed by Alfonso Gomez-Rejon and written by Jesse Andrews, based on Andrews' 2012 eponymous debut novel.
+Me and Earl and the Dying Girl is a 2015 American coming-of-age comedy-drama film directed by Alfonso Gomez-Rejon from a screenplay by Jesse Andrews, based on Andrews' 2012 novel of the same name.
 The film stars Thomas Mann, RJ Cyler and Olivia Cooke.
-It follows a socially awkward teen boy who befriends a classmate diagnosed with cancer, along with the former's friend.
-The film premiered at the 2015 Sundance Film Festival to a standing ovation.
+It follows a socially awkward teenage boy who, along with an acquaintance, befriends a classmate after she is diagnosed with cancer.
+The film premiered at the 2015 Sundance Film Festival and was released in the United States on June 12, 2015, by Fox Searchlight Pictures.
 It received positive reviews from critics, who praised the screenplay and cast.

 Plot

-Seventeen-year-old Greg Gaines, who is self-described as having the face of a "little groundhog", is a senior at Pittsburgh's Schenley High School who avoids close engagement with other students.
+Seventeen-year-old Greg Gaines is a senior at Pittsburgh's Schenley High School who avoids close engagement with other students.
 He learns that fellow student and former childhood friend of his, Rachel Kushner, has been diagnosed with leukemia and is forced by his parents to befriend her in her time of need.
 Despite an awkward first encounter on Rachel's staircase, with neither of them truly wanting the other's company, Greg manages to strike up a conversation about her pillow collection.
 She comes to find his quirky personality and honesty endearing.

-Greg introduces Rachel to his "coworker" Earl (who tells Rachel that Greg avoids calling people his friend out of fear they won't reciprocate), with whom he makes short films parodying famous film titles.
+Greg introduces Rachel to his "co-worker" Earl (who tells Rachel that Greg avoids calling people his friend out of fear they will not reciprocate), with whom he makes short films parodying famous film titles.
 Despite Greg's reluctance, Earl shares their collection with her, which she finds entertaining.
 As Rachel begins her chemotherapy treatment and subsequently loses all of her hair, Greg begins spending less time on schoolwork and more time with and caring for her by entertaining her to lift her spirits.
 Though Rachel suffers through her treatment and seems to get worse and worse, Greg, who often breaks the fourth wall, assures viewers that she does not die in the end.

 Madison, a pretty girl at school, convinces Greg and Earl to make a film dedicated to Rachel, and Rachel persuades Greg to apply to a local college.
 Greg continues to ignore schoolwork, and eventually school altogether, in order to finish the film.
 After realizing that her chemotherapy is doing more harm than good, Rachel opts to discontinue her treatment.
-Greg and Rachel have a heated argument over her choice where Greg accuses Rachel of giving up on herself and in return Rachel points out his unwillingness to do anything selfless unless he's told to do so.
+Greg and Rachel have a heated argument over her choice where Greg accuses Rachel of giving up on herself and in return Rachel points out his unwillingness to do anything selfless unless he is told to do so.
 He leaves, devastated that he can no longer help her.